Brian Cox – Por Que Precisamos Dos Exploradores

 every king and peasant, every young couple in love,

-cada rei e camponês, cada jovem casal apaixonado,
+todo rei e camponês, todo jovem casal apaixonado,

 every mother and father, hopeful child,